CarlosCapili/Data-Analysis-Portfolio/Data Science Job Posting on Glassdoor/README.md

    - Boston, MA
    - Chicago, IL

 Willingness to relocate is important when searching for a job.
-Searching for a data science job in these cities can guarantee an individual can apply to more jobs.
+Searching for a data science job in these cities can guarantee a higher application success rate, however competition will be high as well.

 4. Sectors with the most data science job openings are:
    - Information Technology (31%)